 - People seek help sooner as there is little or no fear of withdrawal.

 - Rapid opiate detox helps eliminate the physical cravings, which minimizes the chance of relapse.

 - Rapid detox centers are usually private and confidential.

 When the rapid detox procedure is performed in a proper facility and time is allowed for adequate recovery, it is an effective and safe method to transition an individual from a life of dependence on opiates to a life free from drugs.

-Comparing Rapid Detox Centers for you or a loved one can be frustrating and challenging.
-To identify one that is the best for you, compare them by using some of the following guidelines:
+Comparing Rapid Detox Centers can be confusing, frustrating and challenging.
+To identify one that is the best for you, analyze them by using some of the following guidelines:

-- Verify the knowledge, credentials and experience of the specific physician performing the procedure.
+- Verify the knowledge, known credentials and rapid detox experience of the treating anesthesiologist.

-- Make sure that the medical detox is individualized and can be modified to accommodate each patient physical needs.
+- Make sure that the medical detox is specific to your physical needs.

-- Determine the amount of time and care that is included in the total cost of the procedure.
+- Amount of time and care that is inclusive of the total cost of the procedure.

 - Research the years in business and reputation of the rapid detox center.